arq5x/bedtools2/docs/content/tools/getfasta.rst

   # use the UNIX fold command to wrap the FASTA sequence such that each line
   # has at most 60 characters
-  $ bedtools getfasta -fi chr1.fa -bed genes.bed12 -split -name -fo stdout | \
+  $ bedtools getfasta -fi chr1.fa -bed genes.bed12 -split -name | \
         fold -w 60
   >ENST00000466557.1
   gaggcgggaagatcacttgatatcaggagtcgaggcgggaagatcacttgacgtcaggag